-- the Assembly within two weeks of their certification, which may include suggestions for how to improve future Elections. - ii.
+- include suggestions for how to improve future Elections. - ii.
 Verification of Eligibility.
 The Elections Director must verify the eligibility of all candidates for service in their intended positions, and of signatories to petitions. - iii.
 Availability for Inquiries.
 The Elections Director must be available by email throughout the election period and respond to any questions received from candidates within 24 hours of their receipt, or a similarly reasonable span of time.